 If you do a quick search on the internet, you will probably find too many resume formats out there for Canada.
 It was honestly a bit overwhelming, so we just trusted the resume format provided to us by the good folks over at the Multicultural Helping House in their orientation session during the Pre-Departure Orientation Seminar (PDOS).

-When writing your resume, the most important thing you should do is to make sure that you are tailoring it for the position you are applying for.
+When writing your resume, the most important thing you should do is to make sure that you are tailoring it for the position you are applying for to ensure it meets recruiter expectations.
 As much as possible, use the exact same words that the job posting used.
 This is because there are some companies that use software to go through resumes and the software will pick up keywords that will probably already be on the job posting.
 Don’t just write one resume and use the same one for every job application.
 Take the time to make each resume unique to every job you are applying to.
 It will be better to send one good application every 10 minutes than three generic ones.

 The main difference I’ve seen between Canadian and Philippine resumes is that the Canadian job market tries to make it a point that things like gender, age, ethnicity, and appearance do not factor in one’s application.
 Remember.
 You are not supposed to put those details on your resume and an employer is also not supposed to ask you these questions during the interview (more on interviews in a future post).
 Of course, it doesn’t mean that hiring discrimination doesn’t happen here… like anywhere in the world, it does happen.
 But, your skills and experiences will be more of the focus here and that your personal details should not influence a hiring decision.

-We could’ve lumped cover letter and resume together, but it is our belief that the cover letter actually plays a bigger role than the resume… especially when finding work as an immigrant in Canada.
+We could’ve lumped cover letter and resume together, but we believe that the cover letter plays a bigger role than the resume… especially when finding work as an immigrant in Canada.
 Again, we used the format that Multicultural Helping House sent after the PDOS, but like what we mentioned in the resume section, please remember that it is very, very important to make the cover letter your own.
 Relate it to the job and don’t be afraid to talk about what experiences you’ve had in your professional and personal life that make you a good candidate.
+You can also get your document ATS friendly by checking how to keyword optimise your CV on the internet.
 Remember, the goal of sending out a cover letter and resume is to get the interview, not the job.
 Chances are, all the resumes will probably look alike and might even have the same qualifications and it will be up to your cover letter to win the heart of the hiring manager/employer.

-Just think about it like one of those menus in fancy restaurants.
+Just think about it as one of those menus in fancy restaurants.
 Your resume is the name of the food, while your cover letter is the description of that food.

 The name of the dish will catch your interest, but it’s the description of that dish that will convince you to order it.